 Congress and the federal government must be fiscally prudent, economically inclusive, and nationally benevolent towards those in need.
 We need a more perfect Union, now more than ever!

 We the People, while loyal to our international allies and interests, must dedicate ourselves to a domestic revolution in education, a rebuilding of our economy and infrastructure, and continue to establish ample industry and innovation to employ ourselves, and the prestine natural resources, quality-of-life, and recreation to enjoy for ourselves and future Americans.

-This mission will require bold leadership and a legislative agenda that focuses daily on everyday people, if you can believe with me, we can rekindle the American dream, please consider supporting this movement with your money and manpower.
+This mission will require bold leadership and a legislative agenda that focuses daily on everyday people, if you can believe with me, we can rekindle the American dream, please consider supporting this movement.